-Approval to undertake other paid work will be reviewed should there be any change in the employee's working arrangements e.g. an increase in contracted hours or change of duties or post.
+Approval to undertake other paid work will be reviewed should there be any change in the employee's working arrangements for example, an increase in contracted hours or change of duties or post.
 It is the employee's responsibility to advise their line manager of any existing agreement should they move post within the Council.

-This procedure is in the interests of employees and is intended to protect them and to ensure compliance with health and safety requirements and the Working Time Regulations.
+This procedure is in the interests of employees and is intended to protect them and to ensure compliance with health and safety requirements and the working time regulations.

-8.5 The Giving of Lectures, Broadcasts etc.
+8.5 Lectures, broadcasts etc.